 Ships added to list:

 – During the course of the CDC’s tracking, the status of ships typically follows cases on land.
 The number of green ships bottomed and then rebounded sharply following the Omicron wave.
 However, there has been a downturn in the number of green ships in recent months.
-From a recent peak of 58 green ships in mid-March, the figure has fallen to just one vessel.
+From a recent peak of 58 green ships in mid-March, the figure has fallen to zero vessels.

-– The current count of one green ship is lower than the previous low of nine ships during the peak of the Omicron wave.
+– The current count of zero green ships is lower than the previous low of nine ships during the peak of the Omicron wave.
 That doesn’t mean there are necessarily more total cases on cruise ships (case counts aren’t released), however, more ships are being impacted.

-Still, at the moment 99% of cruise ships are either yellow or orange, meaning that nearly all cruise ships have apparent Covid cases.
+Still, at the moment 100% of cruise ships are orange, meaning that all cruise ships tracked have possible Covid cases.
+We have not seen a green-status ship since late June.

 – With the fall in the number of green ships, Cruzely offered some commentary on what passengers should know surrounding cruises and Covid.
-For example, cases seem to be higher, however, specific case numbers are not released.
-Meanwhile, cases appear relatively mild according to comments from cruise lines and health departments.
+For example, case numbers could be higher than earlier in the pandemic, however, specific case numbers are not released.
+Meanwhile, cases do appear relatively mild according to comments from cruise lines and health departments.

 What the Color-Coded Status Means